 Another term that you’re likely to have encountered, “espresso roast” is more of a marketing term than anything else.
 After being harvested, green coffee beans are roasted to give them the distinct flavors and aromas that we associate with our beloved beverage.
 That being said, not all roasts are the same.
 Based on the degree to which the beans are roasted, their flavors and characteristics can vary quite a bit.
 More lightly roasted coffee is generally sweeter as less of the sugar in the beans has caramelized, while darker roasted coffee tends to be more bittersweet.
 Additionally, the darker the coffee, the flavor will begin to be defined by the roast as opposed to the beans’ origin.
 The body of the coffee will also be lighter as the oils and other solids inside the beans will be burned away.
 When a coffee is labeled “espresso roast,” the roaster is telling you that the beans have been roasted in a way that makes the flavors you extract from them more palatable in espresso than drip coffee.

-So you may be wondering, “how does all of this factor into my shopping experience?”
-Well, a while back, we went to the trouble of sorting all of the different coffees on our website into different categories to make it easier for you to select the correct variety.
+A while back we went to the trouble of sorting all of the different coffees on our website into different categories to make it easier for you to select the correct variety.
 If you scroll over the “coffee” tab in our navigation bar, the number of options that appear might seem a little intimidating.
-If you scroll down the list, you’ll see that our coffee is primarily broken down into three categories: Whole Bean, Ground, and Single-Serve.
+If you scroll down the list, you’ll see that our coffee is broken down into five categories: Whole Bean, Whole Bean Decaf, Ground, Micro Roasted and Single-Serve.
 Beyond the major categories, we’ve broken things down even further by indicating if the coffee is suitable for: Espresso, Drip & Pour Over, or all three.